-We have a two level rate system in BC.
-As of April, 2013:
+We have a two-level rate system in BC.
+As of 2022:

 Up to about 2006, the rate across the board was 6.55 cents per kWh.
 Although we have low rates in BC, and most likely always will be compared to the rest of the world, electricity rates will continue to increase.

 BC Hydro now applies other charges on top of electricity use charges, the bills we receive are definitely on the increase

 Here is how BC Hydro charges for residential power.